How to Switch From Squarespace 7.0 to 7.1?

 Same Domain, Same URLs = Minimal Impact

 If you transfer your domain and keep all page URLs identical, the SEO impact is minimal.
 Google sees the same content at the same URLs, just with a new design.
-You may see minor ranking fluctuations for 2-4 weeks as Google recrawls, but no lasting damage.
-Complete your SEO checklist before and after migration.
+You may see minor ranking fluctuations for 2-4 weeks as Google recrawls.
+No lasting damage is expected.

 Changed URLs Without Redirects = Significant Damage